Jorge Sáenz: Leganés

 On 5 July 2022, Jorge joined CD Leganés also in the second division, on a one-year loan with a buyout clause.
 In July 2023, he agreed to a permanent two-year contract.

+Jorge scored his only goal in the top tier on 22 September 2024, opening a 1–1 draw away to Getafe CF; after putting his team ahead in the 76th minute, he brought down Diego Rico shortly after, and Borja Mayoral converted the penalty to equalise.
+The campaign ended in relegation.

+Sporting Gijón

+On 16 June 2026, the free agent Jorge moved to Sporting Gijón on a two-year contract.

 Personal life

 Jorge's older brother, Germán, was also a footballer.
 He too was developed at Tenerife.